 How Bowen therapy can help

-Bowen therapy can help treat pain immediately and usually keep it away after between one and three sessions.
-Of course if you continue to work on a computer you may need monthly maintenance sessions to avoid totally regressing but many people find the Bowen therapy makes them more aware of their body and posture which helps them avoid future problems.
+It can help treat pain immediately and usually keep it away after between one and three sessions.
+Of course if you continue to work on a computer you may need monthly maintenance sessions to avoid totally regressing but many people find the therapy makes them more aware of their body and posture which helps them avoid future problems.

 Bowen therapy is holistic so as well as treating the strongest symptoms such as a frozen shoulder or RSI it will also work on your entire body and improve your emotional well-being too because it helps combat stress by switching the autonomic nervous system from sympathetic dominance (fight, flight or freeze) to parasympathetic dominance (rest, relax and repair).